 - If you are feeling angry, ask yourself what other emotions you might be feeling?
 Are you really sad underneath, or afraid?

 - Learn to put words to what you are feeling.
 Often it helps to write down or brainstorm ideas before a conversation.

 - Take the risk of showing your vulnerability with people who you feel safe with.
-Give yourself permission to be human, it could bring you closer to others and may even bring a sense of relief.
+Give yourself permission to be human; it can bring you closer to others and may even bring a sense of relief.

 - Ask for help when you need it.
-You could start by contacting anonymous services such as MensLine Australia, for professional support.
-Access support today by calling us or registering for our free online or video counselling services.
+You can start by contacting counselling services such as MensLine Australia, for professional support.